 Can you tell me more about the 'bunny suites'?

-There are three bunny suites.
+We have three bunny suites.
 The Blossom, the Blubell Suite and the Honeysuckle suite.
 Each suite is 6ft long x 3ft wide divided by a wire/perspex partition and fitted with a privacy board where the bedroom/balcony area is.
 The balcony is permanently fixed at the end of the suite and is 12" high so there's plenty of room underneath too.
-Our partitioning is open topped as it is just over 4ft high.
+Our partitioning is open topped as it is just over 4ft high, but this also gives house bunnies that 'open feeling' that they are used to - so they don't feel confined.
 We access each suite through a safety gate fitted with a perspex sheet.

-Each suite has a plastic pet bed filled with straw, a play stool to jump on, a litter box, toys and a plastic tunnel or a wooden playsticks bridge.
+Each suite has a plastic pet bed filled with straw (or you can bring a big fluffy fleece blanket), a play stool to jump on, a litter box, toys and a plastic tunnel or a wooden playsticks bridge.
 We also fill cardboard tubes with hay to keep our guests occupied.

 We can offer bunnies water from a glass bottle or a ceramic bowl.

 Whichever suite your rabbit stays in, they will get a colour co-ordinated box to keep their personal belongings in during their stay.

 All the suites, toys and litter boxes, including the Villa, are cleaned thoroughly before new guests check in.
 We use a professional veterinary disinfectant called Anigene and sometimes we use a product called Virkon when we do a deep clean.

 Cleanliness is very important to us as it's 'healthier' for your pets to stay in a clean, dust free environment.